 We had access to 4000m2 office space at the airport, spread across two floors.
 We installed over 200 sensors in 36 rooms and recorded data for a period of 3 months.
-The sensors recorded temperature, humidity, lightning, luminosity and motion data.
+The sensors recorded temperature, humidity, lightning and motion data.

 With the data at hand, our Data Science team set out to explore it, identify patterns and anomalies, with the goal of quantifying benefits and energy savings, and ways in which to use it to optimise processes in the office building.